Anarchism in Indonesia

 Anarchism in Indonesia has its roots in the anti-colonial struggle against the Dutch Empire.
 It became an organized movement at the behest of Chinese anarchist immigrants, who played a key part in the development of the workers' movement in the country.
-The anarchist movement was suppressed, first by the Japanese occupation of Indonesia, then by the successive regimes of Sukarno and Suharto, before finally re-emerging in the 1990s.
+The anarchist movement was suppressed, first by the Japanese occupation of the Dutch East Indies, then by the successive regimes of Sukarno and Suharto, before finally re-emerging in the 1990s.

 History

 Dutch East Indies

 The first evidence of anarchism in the Dutch East Indies was present in the anti-colonial writings of Eduard Douwes Dekker, who denounced the Dutch colonial administration over Indonesia, raising public awareness of the brutality inflicted against the Indonesian people.
 His works, including the well-known satirical novel Max Havelaar, were particularly influential among early Dutch anarchist circles.
 His grandnephew Ernest Douwes Dekker became a leading figure in the Indonesian anti-colonialist movement during the early 20th century.
 Ernest established contact with other radical anti-colonial activists, including the Indian anarchists Shyamji Krishna Varma and Har Dayal, whose work was published in Dekker's publication Het Tijdschrift.
 Dekker aligned himself against parliamentarism, due to the suppression of workers' rights that was carried out systematically by European parliaments.
 He also advocated for both violent and non-violent means of resisting colonialism, which he believed was a moral duty, and was sympathetic to the revolutionary strategy of syndicalism, as opposed to reformism.
 Dekker was widely considered to be an anarchist himself and was the first native Indonesian to be known as such.
 He later went on to found the Indische Party, one of the first political organizations established during the Indonesian National Awakening.